 Another thing you can do as a parent is work on the way you respond to your teen.
 It is not uncommon for teens to avoid telling their parents things because they're preempting a negative response.
 For example, if a teenager notices that their parents yell every time they reveal bad news, to avoid being yelled at, they will probably start to avoid telling their parents when they've messed up.
 Be firm when you need to be, but respond reasonably and rationally when talking to your teen.

 When it comes to relating with your teenage son or daughter, there may not always be an easy solution.
 Parents have to work hard to build a trust relationship with their teen so that hopefully, they will not be afraid to share their struggles and their failures with you.
-The Koffel Law Firm handles many cases for clients whose criminal activity started in their teenage years.
+Koffel Brininger Nesbitt handles many cases for clients whose criminal activity started in their teenage years.
 More than anything, we want parents to better understand how to communicate honestly with their kids so that these issues can be rooted out before they become serious problems.